dwp/dataworks-sft-agent/README.md

 #### Updating the agent

 Contact Mark Whyte to obtain the sft jar.
-To do this you will need to get access to engineering practise confluence.
+To do this you will need to get access to DWP confluence.
 Go to personal space and create a page there.
 Share with Mark and he'll upload the jar for you.
 Chuck it into git and make the changes to code in line with previous PRs (43 is one).